-She lectures and gives workshops for adult learners in the New York area on topics as diverse as Jewish history, Jewish theology, and Jewish education.
-Her dissertation explored the role of the congregational rabbi as a teacher of adults, and she looks forward to integrating this research with her practical experience in the field of Jewish education.
-The dissertation will be published as a book in 2015 as part of the Religious Education Association’s Horizons in Religious Education series, published by Wipf and Stock.
-Titled Open Hearts, Devoted Minds: Portraits of Adult Religious Educators, it will be the second in the REA’s Horizons series.
-Her current research initiative involves studying the influence of adult learning on the religious conversion process.
+She also lectured and gave workshops for adult learners in the New York area on topics as diverse as Jewish history, Jewish theology, and Jewish education.
+Her dissertation explored the role of the congregational rabbi as a teacher of adults.
+The dissertation was published as part of the Religious Education Association’s Horizons in Religious Education series, published by Wipf and Stock.
+Titled Open Hearts, Devoted Minds: Portraits of Adult Religious Educators, it was the second in the REA’s Horizons series.

 - Open Minds, Devoted Hearts: Portraits of Adult Religious Educators.
 Eugene, OR: Wipf and Stock, 2015.

 - “An Introductory Course in Jewish Education.”
 Religious Education 107, no. 5 (2012): 455–75.

 - “The Midwife: Portrait of a Congregational Rabbi as a Teacher of Adults.”
 Journal of Jewish Education 79, no. 1 (2013): 24–48.

 - “Teaching Through Personal Stories: Congregational Rabbis and Teaching Adults.”
 Journal of Jewish Education 79, no. 4 (2013): 432–52.

 - Review of The Crisis of Zionism, by Peter Beinart.
 Journal of Jewish Education 78, no. 3 (2012): 281–85.

 - “Key Resources on Jewish Religious Education.”
 Religious Education 108, no. 5 (October–December 2013): 542–47.